Why You Should Avoid Cuisinart’s Discontinued Soda Maker Machines

 Cuisinart has released 3 different soda maker models: 2 machines (SMS-201, SMS-216) and one siphon (CSS-100).
 There are sometimes letters at the end of these product codes to indicate the product color.
 They are all currently discontinued but can still be seen on Cuisinart’s website in the discontinued section.
 However, some models are still available online at very discounted prices.
 I would strongly advise to consider other alternatives due to the issues with the Cuisinart refill ecosystem and the fact that they’re discontinued.

 Unfortunately, the sub-optimal refill experience ruins a potentially very practical soda maker.
 In fact, the machine itself is quite good and almost all users report that the product worked as expected and was easy to use.
 The poor reviews are overwhelmingly due to the bad refill system.
-Also, the machine is quite cheap on Amazon at 58$ for the black version, making it one of the cheapest soda maker machines and at similar prices as soda siphons.
-However, this is probably due to it being discontinued soon and Cuisinart wanting to clear it out since the price listed on their website is 129$.
+Also, the machine is quite cheap making it one of the cheapest soda maker machines and at similar prices as soda siphons.
+However, this is probably due to it being discontinued soon and Cuisinart wanting to clear it out.

 Additionally, the Cuisinart soda maker looks quite good with the metal accents and is easy to use thanks to the handy carbonation lever.
 It also comes with a BPA-free 1L bottle that you twist-on and has a quick-connect valve to make connecting the CO2 cartridge a breeze.
 The machine even comes with a 3 year limited warranty.